Johannes-Zi/master_thesis/docu/AssociationAnalysis/DisGeNet2r/disgenet2r.md

 2.1 Filter out correlations below |corr| < 0.4
-2.2 Extract list of genes that are represented by the segments 2.3 Extract genes that are represented by more than one segment 2.4 Use top XXX genes (based on segment correlations) for DisGeNet
+2.2 Extract list of genes that are represented by the segments 2.3 Extract genes that are represented by more than one segment 2.4 Filter out non-coding genes
+2.5 Filter out genes that cant be translated from ENSEBL to ENTRZ ID 2.5 Use ==top 250 genes== (based on segment correlations) for DisGeNet

 Output